-Java has been progressively working on reducing the verbosity from syntax.
-First it was Diamond operator, and now it is var
+Java has been progressively working on reducing verbosity from syntax.
+First, it was Diamond operator, and now it is var

-In above example, in first statement, you are setting a String
+In the following example, in the first statement, we are setting a String

 to variable str